Solid deuterium surface degradation at ultracold neutron sources: Experimental observations

 After heat pulsing, as shown in Fig.~\ref{D2-crystal-heat}-bottom, the surface of the solid in the center looks very opaque and covered with some structured frost.
 Figure~\ref{D2-pic2} shows a zoomed and post-processed image of the frost.
-From the dimensions of the T-sensor holder (diameter 10\,mm) we can estimate that the visible large structures are about 1\,mm in scale.
+From the dimensions of the T-sensor holder (diameter 10\,mm) we have estimated that the visible large structures are about 1\,mm in scale, assuming that the vertical scales of structures are similar to the horizontal ones.